 Here you are, convinced that it might be time to address that problem in your life but unsure where to turn.
 The blogs you’ve read and the conversations you’ve had with yourself or your partner have done their job, and you know that it is not a weakness to ask for help, and neither is it a moral failing.
 But where should you turn for help?
 When you’re not sure what you need, how do you find the right therapist for you?
+Finding a therapist in New Jersey that fits all of your unique needs can seem overwhelming, but we’ve got 5 steps to help you through the process.

 1. Get honest with yourself